awsdocs/amazon-eks-user-guide/doc_source/metrics-server.md

       tar -xzf v0.3.4.tar.gz
       ```

-1. <a name="apply-metrics-server-step"></a>Apply all of the YAML manifests in the `metrics-server-0.3.4/deploy/1.8+` directory \(substituting your release version\)\.
+1. Apply all of the YAML manifests in the `metrics-server-0.3.4/deploy/1.8+` directory \(substituting your release version\)\.

    ```
    kubectl apply -f metrics-server-0.3.4/deploy/1.8+/
    ```

-1. Verify that the `metrics-server` deployment is running the desired number of pods with the following command:
+1. Verify that the `metrics-server` deployment is running the desired number of pods with the following command\.

    ```
    kubectl get deployment metrics-server -n kube-system